MediaparX/acbb_connector/README.md

 require_once '../acbb_connector/run.php';
 ```

-You should no be able to call up `active-collab.yourdomain.org/acbb_connector.php` and get a *403 Access Denied*.
+You should now be able to access `active-collab.yourdomain.org/acbb_connector.php` in your browser and get a *403 Access Denied*.

 ### ActiveCollab